 Some of the earlier challenger banks included Simple and Moven.
 Simple, founded in 2009, started offering its mobile banking service in 2012.
 Up until it was acquired by BBVA in 2014, many considered Simple to be a sort of anti-bank.
 Meanwhile, Moven launched in 2011 as Movenbank and dubbed itself “the first everyday cardless bank,” using mobile payments technology that was still in its infancy.

 These early challenger banks paved the way for Chime to enter the scene in 2014.
-Chime, with its mobile-first approach to banking, offers Spending and Savings accounts.
+Chime, with its mobile-first approach to banking, offers Spending and Savings accounts on behalf of of its banking partners.
 In addition, Chime helps its member save money with zero fees.
 For example, Chime’s Automatic Savings program allows you to automatically save a percentage of every paycheck.
 You can also round up each purchase you make with your Chime Visa debit card and transfer the roundup amount to your Savings Account.

 Challenger Banks Face Some Hurdles